PrismLauncher/prismlauncher.org/src/wiki/getting-started/install-of-alternatives.md

 ### <img src="https://cdn.modrinth.com/data/AANobbMI/icon.png" height="20"> Sodium

-[Sodium](https://modrinth.com/mod/sodium) is the best client-side optimisation mod available at the moment, and we **highly recommend** installing it when possible.
+[Sodium](https://modrinth.com/mod/sodium) is a mod that greatly improves render performance through various optimizations.
+We **highly recommend** installing it when possible.

 To install in Prism Launcher, create an instance with the **Fabric (or Quilt)** loader, and then go to the *Mods tab* and click **Download Mods**.
 There, click on *Sodium*, click **Select mod for download**, and then press **OK**.

+If you use Sodium often, please consider supporting development of the mod by [donating](https://jellysquid.me/donate) to the developer!

 ### <img src="https://raw.githubusercontent.com/IrisShaders/Iris/trunk/src/main/resources/assets/iris/iris-logo.png" height="20"> Iris